pie/.github/README.md

 wp cache flush --path="$WP_ROOT"
 ```

-If the failed deploy included database migrations and maintenance mode is still active, check `wp config get table_prefix --path="$WP_ROOT"` before restoring traffic — the prefix switch may not have completed.
+If the failure notification subject says *URGENT: Site in maintenance mode*, the deploy failed after live changes began.
+Before deactivating maintenance mode, verify the table prefix and symlinks are in a consistent state — the notification email includes the exact commands to run.

 ---